matthew-chirgwin/kafka-java-vertx-starter/docs/Actions.md

 #### ui-build-and-test

 This workflow will pull node, install the dependencies for the project, and then run `npm build` and `npm test`.
 These commands will produce a bundle and a coverage report which are then used by the `bundle` and `coverage-report` actions.

+#### ui-lint-src

+This workflow will use eslint to check the code structure of every source file